utep-cs-systems-courses/project-3-updated-maruvalcaba/project/README.md

 ## Description
 This program utilizes the 4 buttons on the green board, SW1 - SW4, to switch between different states of the toy.
-The different states may also have their own functionality with the buttons.
+The different states may also have their own functionalities with the buttons.
 Pressing the different buttons will have a different toy function be enabled.

 ## How to use